kappter/KappType/README.markdown

   - Highlight: #53D7C3 (cyan) for button hovers.
   - Light: #78AFB7 (light blue-gray) for secondary backgrounds/keys.
 - **Improved Certificate Handling**:
-  - Added LaTeX-based certificate generation with a modern layout.
+  - LaTeX-based certificate generation with a modern layout.
-  - Implemented server-side PDF compilation logic (pending server setup).
-  - Enhanced fallback with Overleaf instructions for `.tex` files.
+  - Synced with GitHub for easy Overleaf access.
 - **UI Polish**:
   - Streamlined start screen with a teal background.
   - Updated Tailwind classes to use custom color variables.